FRCTeam2910/2022CompetitionRobot/README.md

 # 2022CompetitionRobot.
-This section is for vertical targeting the upper Hub.
+This section is for verticely targeting the upper Hub.